 The compression level is defined as when one of the receiver stages becomes non-linear thereby causing distortion and other non-linear effects that prevent proper operation of the receiver.

-The receiver input compression level is defined as when the receiver output is 1 dB into compression
+The receiver input compression level is defined as when the receiver output is 1 dB into compression (i.e. the power gain measured at the output is reduced by 1 dB).

 Limits